 Figure 2 shows the changes in upstreamness in Japan.
 The overall trend is similar to that for the global economy: upstreamness increased during the mid-2000s, decreased in the wake of the global crisis, and continued to increase again in 2010 and 2011.
 Again, the main driver was the manufacturing sector, while services also made a contribution.
-Comparing Figure 2 and Figure 1 indicates that upstreamness in Japan was much larger than upstreamness in the global economy.
+Comparing Figure 1 with Figure 2 indicates that the changes in upstreamness in Japan was much larger than those in the global economy.

 Next, Figure 3 examines the contribution of different countries to the changes in the within effect in the manufacturing and service sectors during the period 1995-2011.
-Figure 3(a) for the manufacturing shows that the main drivers are four East Asian economies: China, Japan, South Korea, and Taiwan.
+Figure 3(a) for the manufacturing shows that the main drivers were four East Asian economies: China, Japan, South Korea, and Taiwan.
 This result implies that supply chain networks in this region strengthened remarkably during the 2000s.
 As production stages have become more fragmented, products tend to cross national borders more frequently during the fabrication process.
 These activities have worked to increase upstreamness in all four economies.

-In the services sector (Figure 3(b)), the within effect is also substantial in the four Asian economies, reflecting the increase in manufacturing-related service industries.
-However, advanced European countries (Germany, Spain, Italy, etc.) have contributed to the increase as well.
+In the services sector (Figure 3(b)), the within effect is also substantial in the four Asian economies, reflecting the increase in manufacturing-related service industries.8 However, advanced European countries (Germany, Spain, Italy, etc.) contributed to the increase as well.
 This suggests that background to the increase in upstreamness in services differs from manufacturing.